ikelaiah/threadsafecollections-fp/README.md

 - [SimpleToDoList](examples/SimpleToDoList/SimpleToDoList.lpr) - Shows how to use `TThreadSafeList` with the built-in string comparer.
 - [ChatMessageQueue](examples/ChatMessageQueue/ChatMessageQueue.lpr) - Demonstrates using `TThreadSafeList` for a multi-threaded chat system.
 - [DictionaryIterator](examples/DictionaryIterator/DictionaryIterator.lpr) - Demonstrates using `TThreadSafeDictionary` with an iterator.
-- [DictionaryWithCustomType](examples/DictionaryWithCustomType/DictionaryWithCustomType.lpr) - Demonstrates using `TThreadSafeDictionary` with a custom type and a custom comparer.
+- [DictionaryWithCustomType](examples/DictionaryWithCustomType/DictionaryWithCustomType.lpr) - Demonstrates using `TThreadSafeDictionary` with a custom key type, hash function, and equality function.
 - [SimpleHashSet](examples/SimpleHashSet/SimpleHashSet.lpr) - Demonstrates using `TThreadSafeHashSet` with the built-in integer comparer.
-- [HashSetClientDemo](examples/HashSetClientDemo/HashSetClientDemo.lpr) - Demonstrates using `TThreadSafeHashSet` with a custom type and a custom comparer.
+- [HashSetClientDemo](examples/HashSetClientDemo/HashSetClientDemo.lpr) - Demonstrates using `TThreadSafeHashSet` with a custom type, hash function, and equality function.
 - [SimpleDeque](examples/SimpleDeque/SimpleDeque.lpr) - Demonstrates using `TThreadSafeDeque` with basic push/pop operations.
 - [DequeWithCustomType](examples/DequeWithCustomType/DequeWithCustomType.lpr) - Demonstrates using `TThreadSafeDeque` with a custom type.
 - [Benchmark](examples/Benchmark/Benchmark.lpr) - Microsecond-precision benchmark suite covering all four collections at 1k, 10k, 100k and 1M items.
 Supports `--affinity` flag to pin the timing thread to CPU core 0 for stable measurements.